CU System Land Acknowledgment

 CNAIS has been in discussion with various campus administrators about the need for a CU-Boulder-specific statement.
 We are encouraged by the campus' recent IDEA plan, which includes a specific call for the campus to develop such a statement.
 Until such a statement is created, we urge campus adminstrators to make use of the CU System statement.

 Your Personal Land Acknowledgment

-At CNAIS, we also share the belief that a meaningful Land Acknowledgment statement must address historical wrongs and inequities, not just the fact that others once occupied the land.
-In recognizing these factors, it must commit to concrete actions to address their continuing implications in the present.
-Put simply, acknowledging you took advantage of someone, but with no redress for that wrong, is just a further insult to the victim.
-What are you going to do to acknowledge the benefits you or your institution have received in exchange for the unjust ways that lands were occupied and acquired, as well as the negative effects on the previous occupants?
-How are you going to work to change the continuing inequities in the present?
-Without this component, we believe the acknowledgment lacks true meaning.
+At CNAIS, we also believe that a meaningful Land Acknowledgment statement must address historical wrongs and inequities, not just the fact that others once occupied the land.
+In recognizing these wrongs, you should commit to concrete actions to address continuing inequities.
+If you are non-indigenous, what are you going to do to acknowledge the benefits you have received in exchange for the unjust ways that lands were occupied and acquired, as well as the continuing negative effects on the previous occupants and their descendants?
+This could include commitments of your time, money or service to organizations that serve indigenous peoples in your area.